Skip to main content

 Hello!
 I'd be happy to clarify the differences between a National Merit Commended Scholar, Semifinalist, and Finalist.

-1. Commended Scholar: Students who earn this designation have placed in the top 50,000 scorers on the PSAT (out of about 1.5 million test-takers).
-This recognition doesn't come with any monetary awards; however, it can still strengthen a student's application and show colleges a high level of academic achievement.
+1. Commended Scholar: Students who earn this designation have placed in about the top 34,000 scorers on the PSAT (out of over 1.5 million test-takers).
+This recognition doesn't come with any monetary awards, but can still strengthen a student's application and show colleges a high level of academic achievement.

 2. Semifinalist: Semifinalists are part of the top 16,000 scorers on the PSAT.
-To become a Semifinalist, a student must meet region-specific score cutoffs.
+To become a Semifinalist, a student must meet state-specific score cutoffs, which usually means scoring in the top 1-2% of PSAT takers in your state.
+If you want to see what the cutoff has been in recent years for your state, I'd check out this blog post from CollegeVine: https://blog.collegevine.com/national-merit-cutoffs/.
 Although Semifinalists don't automatically qualify for scholarships, being named a Semifinalist can open doors to additional scholarship opportunities from colleges and other sources.

-3. Finalist: To become a Finalist, Semifinalists must submit an application that includes a strong academic record, an essay, a recommendation, and a high SAT score to confirm their PSAT performance.
+3. Finalist: To become a Finalist, Semifinalists must submit an application that includes a transcript demonstrating a strong academic record, an essay, a recommendation, and a high SAT or ACT score to confirm their PSAT performance.
 From the 16,000 Semifinalists, about 15,000 become Finalists.
-Finalists can compete for National Merit Scholarships worth $2,500 and may also be eligible for corporate-sponsored and college-sponsored scholarships.
+Finalists can compete for National Merit Scholarships worth $2,500, and may also be eligible for additional corporate-sponsored and college-specific scholarships.

 About CollegeVine’s Expert FAQ